y4nnL/ovh-translation-yaml/README.md

 ### -o --output

-The output path / filename of the yml
+The output path / filename of the yaml